cotoami/cotoami/README.md

 ## Deploy to Heroku

-You can launch your own Cotoami server on Heroku with the following Heroku Button:
+You can deploy Cotoami to your Heroku account with the Heroku Button:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-Replace the highlighted values with your custom values:
+On the "Create New App" page, set the app name and replace the highlighted values with your custom values:

 ![](docs/images/cotoami-heroku-configs.png)